-Prosthodontics is the branch of dentistry pertaining to the restoration and maintenance of oral function, comfort, appearance, and health of the patient by the restoration of the natural teeth and/or replacement of missing teeth and contiguous oral and maxillofacial tissues with artificial substitutes Prosthodontics has four major divisions:
+Prosthodontics is the branch of dentistry concern to the restoration and maintenance of oral function, comfort, appearance, and health of the patient by the restoration of the natural teeth and/or replacement of missing teeth and neighboring oral and maxillofacial tissues with artificial substitutes Prosthodontics has four major divisions:

-- 1-Removable prosthodontics
+1-Removable prosthodontics

-- 2-Fixed prosthodontics
+2-Fixed prosthodontics

-- 3-Maxillofacial prosthodontics
+3-Maxillofacial prosthodontics

-- 4-Implant prosthodontics
+4-Implant prosthodontics

 All divisions deal with the replacement of an absent part of the oral and/or perioral structure with an artificial prosthesis.
 A complete denture is prosthesis for replacing all missing natural teeth and associated structures of the mandible or maxilla.
-A fixed partial denture is a restoration replacing one or more teeth that is not readily removed by the dentist or patient.
-It is fixed to natural teeth, roots or implants that serve as the primary support apparatus.

 A removable partial denture is a dental prosthesis that replaces teeth and associated structures in a partially edentulous dental arch.
 The dentist and the patient can remove it from the mouth easily.
+Natural teeth and/or mucosa can support it.